 Palácio Nacional da Pena

-The Pena National Palace was built on the ruins of a Manueline convent and served as a summer residence for monarchs.
-This work perfectly combines neo-Gothic and neo-Manueline elements with Muslim and Indian elements.
-This combination accentuates, with the luxuriant vegetation of the Pena Park, its exotic and fantastic appearance.
-Inside, the ambience of a royal residence has been preserved.
+The Pena National Palace was built on the ruins of a Manueline-style convent and served as a summer residence for the monarchs.
+This work perfectly combines Neo-Gothic and Neo-Manueline elements with Muslim and Indian elements.
+This combination, along with the lush vegetation of the Pena park, accentuates its exotic and fantastical aspect.
+Inside, the ambiance of a royal residence is preserved.

 Characteristics